- Cover Page

 - Some Market Observations

 - Limiting & Qualifying Condition (Statement of all conditions and their impact on a value conclusion.)

 - Certification of Appraiser

 Our appraisal report follows the Uniform Standards of Professional Appraisal Practice (USPAP) adopted and promulgated by the Board of Standards of The Appraisers Foundation.
 We rigorously follow the Ethical Standards and Competency Requirements for Appraisal Practice established by The Appraisal Foundation.
 Every piece of critical information relevant to your artwork is thoroughly investigated and analyzed before we arrive at a value conclusion.
 Our research results are presented in a thorough, comprehensible, and objective manner.

-How to Select from the Three Levels of Art Appraisal
+How to Select from the Appraisal Reporting Options

 Contents of a Standard Appraisal Report

 An art appraisal report based on facts will help you realize your vision in complete confirmity with the law.
 Our Asian art specialists are happy to help you at all levels of assignment.
 You don't have to be an expert about your art work before you approach an art professional--otherwise you probably would not be seeking a professional appraisal in the first place!

 We serve with respect, honesty and integrity.
 We provide art appraisals for insurance, charitable contribution, estate distribution, dissolution of marriage, equitable distribution, pre-nuptial agreement, consultation for acqusition or disposition, and bankruptcy.
 We tailor our appraisal report to meet your specific needs.
 We provide you with the essential information, documentation, and tactical strategies you need to make an informed decision.

 Still have questions?
 Please Contact Us, or call us at (609) 688-6891.